daithioc95/MS2/README.md

     - Modal in the tours section: https://getbootstrap.com/docs/4.2/components/modal/
 - Inspiration to use font awesome icons with hover glow in the footer section was also from the CodeInstitutes "Mini Project".
 - Thanks to the Code Institute Tutors for helping me with problem solving.
-    - In particular with regards to the the JShint function issue.
+    - In particular with regards to the JSHint function issue.
 - Thanks to my mentor, Nishant Kumar for guidance throughout the project.
 - The form submit button message prompt was completed using JavaScript written by Mark Railton.
 - Thanks to the Code Institute Slack channel for providing me with a wealth of information on every aspect of the project.
-- The Elements of User Experience by Jesse James Garrett's book helped during the design process as mentioned in the UX section of the ReadMe
+- The Elements of User Experience by Jesse James Garrett's book helped during the design process as mentioned in the UX section of the ReadMe.
 - Used elements of my Milestone Project One ReadMe to follow similar ReadMe content structure and to approach the design process in a similar manner. https://github.com/daithioc95/MS1